idfy-io/docs/signature/other-information.md

-### Other information
+# Other information

-This section contains information not covered elsewhere
+This section contains miscellaneous information not covered elsewhere.

 #### [Error codes](//signature/error-codes.md#error-codes)

-A table with error codes
+A table with error codes.